Curriculum Vitae

 Hours 200

-HowMentored Master's and PhD students in advanced data analysis with R and Python over nine years (2015–2024).
-Walked researchers through statistical interpretation specifically for journal submissions — effect sizes, multiple testing, defensible model choices.
+HowMentored Master's and PhD students in R/Python and statistical interpretation for journal submissions (2015–2024).

-OutcomeMultiple mentees published with the analyses developed in these sessions.
-Several went on to lead their own labs' statistical workflows.
+OutcomeMultiple mentees published with these analyses; several now lead their labs' stats workflows.

 Education Leader